LEVS Binck Blocks ai1 extended min

 Mix of living environments

-More than half of the homes are for social rental, a third for mid-range rental, and the rest for free rental.
-For each sector, there are small and large homes, with a total of twelve different basic types.
-Different target groups can thus find a place that suits their wishes.
-Various collective, green spaces bring the residents together.
-In this way, the vertical neighborhoods contribute to the inclusive city.
+More than half of the homes are for social rent, a third for middle rent, and the rest for free rent.
+For each sector, there are small and large homes with a total of twelve different basic types, so that various target groups can find a place that suits their needs.
+Several collective, green spaces bring the residents together.

 Nature-inclusive tower

-Architecturally, the tower connects with the history of the Binckhorst and The Hague's high-rise buildings.
-An industrial grid of metal profiles, glass, and the color menier red define the façade.
-The color is inspired by the palette of the iconic buildings in the Binckhorst, such as the Fokker Terminal.
-The steel boxes are characteristic of the industrial district.
+Architecturally, the tower connects to the history of the Binckhorst and The Hague's high-rise buildings.
+An industrial grid of metal profiles, glass, and the color menier red define the façade – inspired by striking buildings in the Binckhorst, such as the Fokker Terminal.
+The steel boxes are characteristic of the industrial neighbourhood.

-At first glance, the blocks appear to be stacked randomly, but adjusted to wind and sun, spaces for greenery and collective use emerge.
-The differentiation of neighborhoods is subtly emphasized alongside the dynamic shifting by a varying grid of glass, bronze panels, and aluminum panels.
-Floor-to-ceiling glass gives the apartments a metropolitan living quality.
-The lower layer distinguishes itself from the tower neighborhoods in its articulation and transparency.
-The top connects with the recognizable high-rises of The Hague, featuring expressive crowns over multiple floors.
+The blocks are tailored to wind and sun, creating pleasant spaces for greenery and collective use.
+The differentiation of the blocks is subtly emphasized by a varying grid of glass, bronze panels, and aluminum panels, alongside the dynamic shifts.
+Floor-to-ceiling glass gives the apartments a modern living quality.
+The lower layer distinguishes itself from the tower neighbourhoods in terms of articulation and transparency.
+The top refers to the recognizable high-rise buildings of The Hague with expressive crowns over multiple floors.

 Info